 As a result of his enthusiasm and dedication for higher and deeper knowledge, Kris has acquired an in-depth understanding of raising, developing and training dogs for a variety of purposes.
 Kris has gained a sound understanding of what motivates animals to behave the way they do and just as importantly, how to apply this knowledge to achieve specific goals.
 Kris currently shares this knowledge by operating both National and International training programs, seminars and workshops, each individually tailored to meet the needs of the general community, other trainers and government agencies globally.

 Kris has implemented a variety of systems ranging from basic domestic obedience to the most demanding competition, police, prison and professional security animals with an emphasis on correct, open and uncomplicated behaviour with stimulus control.
-He is truly committed to breaking down barriers that exist for dogs and their owners and believes that through consultation and cooperation with all individuals, groups and agencies that desire to be extraordinary this barrier removal can be achieved.
+He is truly committed to breaking down barriers that exist for dogs and their owners and also believes that through consultation and cooperation with all individuals, groups and agencies that the desire to be extraordinary can be achieved.

 “Purposeful, meaningful relationships between handlers and their dogs to create extraordinary dogs and extraordinary handlers is our mission.”